pmoustopoulos/department-api/README.md

   here: [Download & Install Java 17](https://www.oracle.com/java/technologies/downloads/#java17)

+* **Docker Desktop** - `Integration tests use Testcontainers`, which requires Docker Desktop to be installed and running on your local machine.
+Docker Desktop provides the necessary environment to spin up containers for the tests. <br>
+**NOTE**: Make sure Docker Desktop is installed and running before running the integration tests.

 * **Jaspersoft Studio (Optional)** - [Download Jaspersoft Studio community edition](https://community.jaspersoft.com/project/jaspersoft-studio/releases)
   Jaspersoft studio was used to create template files (.jrxml).
 These template files along with the jasper dependency was